Sarthhak7/Pyspark-ETL-Project/README.md

 ## 📌 **Project Overview**
 This project demonstrates an **end-to-end Data Engineering Pipeline using PySpark** on Databricks.
-The objective is to process and analyze **Apple product purchases** using **CSV and Delta tables**, applying transformations to derive insights.
+The objective is to process and analyze **Apple product purchases** using **CSV, Parquet and Delta tables**, applying transformations to derive insights.
 The final output is stored in **Databricks' DBFS** and **Delta tables**.

 ---